695 Hillside Street, Milton, MA 02186

 Blue Hills Trailside Museum is managed by the Massachusetts Audubon Society, features cultural and natural history exhibits including a display of live animals of the Blue Hills.
 For more information, call (617) 333-0690.

 Blue Hill Observatory and Science Center offers weather related educational programs for school groups and weather enthusiasts.
 The Observatory is located at the summit of Great Blue Hill.
-Call 617-696-0389 for access information.
+For all general inquiries and programs call 617-696-0562.
+To reach the observer’s office or for urgent weather inquiries please dial 617-696-1014.

 Educational Programs are offered by DCR Rangers on weekends throughout the year.
 Look for program schedules posted on park bulletin boards or call (617) 698-1802 for program details.